hashicorp/packer-plugin-vagrant/.web-docs/components/builder/vagrant/README.md

   command `vagrant global-status`; your global_id will be a 7-digit number and letter combination that you'll find in the leftmost column of the global-status output.
-If you choose to use `global_id` instead of `source_box`, Packer will skip the Vagrant initialize and add steps, and simply launch the box directly using the global id.
+If you choose to use `global_id` instead of `source_path`, Packer will skip the Vagrant initialize and add steps, and simply launch the box directly using the global id.

 ### Optional